What car insurance add-ons do I need?

 2. Legal cover

-Endsleigh’s optional car legal cover is designed to pay for your legal costs when pursuing a claim for uninsured losses if you are involved in a motor accident that is not your fault.
+Car insurance legal cover is designed to pay for your legal costs when pursuing a claim for uninsured losses if you are involved in a car accident that wasn’t your fault.

 Covers can include the cost of defence if legal action is taken against you following an accident, or the costs of your legal claim against a third party if the third party is found to have been negligent.
-Car insurance legal cover will also often enable you to recoup any excess payment that you have had to pay following an accident where you were not at fault.
+Car insurance legal cover will also often enable you to recoup any excess payment that you have had to pay following an accident where you were not at fault, or other losses such as loss of income of taxi expenses.

 If you're injured in an accident, you may be left unable to work - either while you recover or permanently, dependent on the severity of your injuries.
-Personal accident insurance provides compensation for death and specified injuries sustained as a result of a car accident.
-This is only if you’re unable to claim from a third party, and the injuries included will be specified in your policy documents.
+Personal accident insurance provides compensation for death and specified injuries sustained as a result of a car accident, as well as immediate security in assisting with bills, medical costs and other expenses that may be incurred for both you and your passengers.

 Personal accident cover is often included as standard within a comprehensive insurance car policy, but not always.
 You should check with your insurer whether this type of cover is included in your policy.
 If basic personal accident cover is included, it may be possible to pay an additional amount to the insurer to increase the level of cover.